zhenhuaw-me/tflite2onnx/docs/how-to-enable-new-operator.md

 This document will walk you through steps to enable new operators in `tflite2onnx`.

-It's highly recommended to read the [blog][blog] which introduces the background of `tflite2onnx`.
+It's highly recommended to read the [blog][blog] which introduces the background of `tflite2onnx` and [general contribution guide](contribution-guide.md).
 I am sure it will help when enabling new operators.
 Also, make sure that the operator is has not been enabled, i.e. not included in [Operator Support Status](how-to-enable-new-operator.md).